 - 3.2.1 Several land uses or human activities can affect the stability of peat including peat cutting, burning, grazing and construction activity.
-Afforestation has a particular influence as it can increase the mass of the peat slope through the growth of trees planted within the peat deposit, apply additional mass to the slope and can also reduce the volumes of water held in the peat, which increases the potential for formation of desiccation cracks which can form a direct route for water to reach the peat-substrate contact, increasing pore water pressures at this point during rainfall events. - 3.2.2 Plantation woodland is present at numerous points throughout the permanent and temporary works boundaries, or is adjacent to the Proposed Scheme, often in the form of winter resilience shelter belt to reduce the risks presented to road users by snow drift.
+Afforestation has a particular influence as it can increase the mass of the peat slope through the growth of trees planted within the peat deposit, apply additional mass to the slope and can also reduce the volumes of water held in the peat, which increases the potential for formation of desiccation cracks which can form a direct route for water to reach the peat-substrate contact, increasing pore water pressures at this point during rainfall events. - 3.2.2 Plantation and other woodland is present or proposed at numerous points throughout the permanent and temporary works boundaries, or adjacent to the Proposed Scheme.
 There is therefore the potential for forestry to impact on the peat landslide hazard.